-Streamlining support: A User-driven implementation that reduced resolution time by 60%
+Streamlining support: A product design that reduced resolution time by 60%

 Client